wzrdk3lly/eth-allowlist-poc/README.md

 ### Overview

 This repository is a WIP of an POC for the ETH allowlist implementation, originally created by the yearn team.
+See [ yearn's README.md](/src/contracts/eth-allowlist/README.md) for details on the allow list.
+At a high level the eth-allowlist implementation helps mitigate DNS spoofing and man in the middle attacks by validating calldata that a protocol owner has allowListed.

 ### Objective

 The objective is to create an allowlist POC for an fake protocol.
 In this scenario the fake protocol will be called InvestX.
 It is a simple dapp, that accepts Fake usd (FUSD) and deposits these tokens into a pool.

-The Allowlist will need to verify the following rules:

-- InvestX only allows approvals for the token FUSD with the spender being the investXpool ONLY
-- InvestX only allows deposits into the FUSD-Pool address
+We will be creating an allowList implementation that prevents malicous calls from beng made to the InvestX dapp.
+One key thing to note is that, direct smart contract calls are not prevented.
+This functionality is to be applied to API calls and wallet integration calls.

 ### Navigating this Repo